This beautiful picture has been kindly provided by Cos d'Estournel's photo library

 Tasted in April 2014.
-This wine was made in modern style but I couldn't find any overextraction in it.
+This wine was made in a modern style but I couldn't find any over-extraction in it.
 Aromatic and tasty cherries on the nose and palate, mineral with fine acidity, long meaty aftertaste.
 Really nice effort for the vintage and clever winemaking.

 Cos d'Estournel 2011 94p

 Tasted in September 2019.
 Strong and powerful wine in classic Saint-Estephe style.
-Funny thing was, that Jean-Guillaume Prats, manager of Cos at that time, didn't overdo and overextract this wine, like he did to some extent with 2010.
-This is really a cold climate wine with roughh edges and rusticity.
-But don't be fooled - there is a lot good things to wait for.
+Funny thing was, that Jean-Guillaume Prats, manager of Cos at that time, didn't overdo and over-extract this wine as he did to some extent with 2010.
+This is really a cold climate wine with rough edges and rusticity.
+But don't be fooled - there is a lot of good things to wait for.
 Big concentration, depth, complexity and length.

 Cos d'Estournel 2010 96p

 Tasted in May 2013.
 Black fruit en masse but also alcohol (cherry vodka) very, very evident on the nose and palate, extremely powerful wine on the palate with really fat fruit and tannin.
-Fruit is on border of overextraction and this wine is extremely massive and imho not at all typical Bordeaux.
+The fruit is on the border of over-extraction and this wine is extremely massive and imho not at all typical Bordeaux.
 Close to Napa Valley style.
 Either you like it or you hate it.
-I've to be neutral here and I can't abstract from the fact that this is high quality wine.
+I've to be neutral here and I can't abstract from the fact that this is high-quality wine.

 Cos d'Estournel 2009 98p

 Tasted in November 2017.
 65% C.Sauvignon + 33% Merlot + 2% C.Franc.
-Creamy and aromatic nose of black fruit with scent of yougurt, distiguished and intense.
+Creamy and aromatic nose of black fruit with the scent of yoghurt, distinguished and intense.
 Great acidity, extremely complex and very long on the palate.
 Silky with great elegance.
 Absolutely nothing to complain about here.
 Perfect modern Bordeaux with style.
 One to enjoy over many years to come.

 Cos d'Estournel 2007 89p